AaspiralMoon/WiSeR_Cluster/README.md

 <details>
   <summary>Services</summary>

 All services supported by the cluster are listed as follows.
 Currently inference, training and distributed training have been tested.
 Non-DL workloads, e.g., matlab, c++, should be supported as well.
 If you have tested them, please let me know.
-Examples are included in each part, please go through them first before you start your own work.
+Examples are included in each part, please go through them first before you start your own piece.

   - [Inference](https://github.com/AaspiralMoon/WiSeR_Cluster/tree/master/inference)
   - [Training](https://github.com/AaspiralMoon/WiSeR_Cluster/tree/master/training)